DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>This album has been shuffled around my ranking a ton this year.
 It&#x27;s main problem is also it&#x27;s greatest and most unique advantage: it&#x27;s denser than a motherfucker.
 There will not be a single second when you&#x27;re listening to this album where you are not being bombarded with noise.
 Every track is extremely deep and layered, yet Jane&#x27;s voice and life story is communicated spectacularly.
-If you&#x27;re open to hearing something fantastically &lt;em&gt;new&lt;/em&gt;, check this out.
-This is the first and strongest project of the three released by Jane this year, and clearly the one she put the most thought and energy into, despite the greatness of &lt;em&gt;Heart Emoji&lt;/em&gt; and &lt;em&gt;Ghostholding&lt;/em&gt;. </p>
+If you&#x27;re open to hearing something fantastically *new*, check this out.
+This is the first and strongest project of the three released by Jane this year, and clearly the one she put the most thought and energy into, despite the greatness of *Heart Emoji* and *Ghostholding*. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=RiwEzF3DsGk" class="listen-link" target="_blank">Listen</a>